 Figures and photographs

 Figures and Line drawings such as graphs and maps should be submitted as vector graphics, which are clear at all magnifications.
 Graphs should be saved as EPS or PDF files, not as JPG, TIF, or other pixel-based formats.
-Maps should be made using vector graphics such as in Adobe Illustrator.
+Maps should be made using vector graphics such as Adobe Illustrator.
 The output of scientific software programs should also be saved directly as vector graphics whenever possible printed on the glossy article.
 Photographs, whether color or black-and-white, should be submitted in TIFF or EPS format.

 Contributors should present the minimum number of plates consistent with adequate presentation of the subject.
 The finished size of the plates will be at maximum 11 x 20 cm.
-Lettering on maps, graphs etc. should be such size that they will not be of less than 2mm high after reduction.
+Lettering on maps, graphs etc. should be such size that they will not be less than 2mm high after reduction.
 Magnifications should correspond to the finished size of the plate and not to the original size as submitted.
 Photographs are best submitted in the exact size, which is desired to be reproduced.
 All unnecessary parts should be trimmed away.

-The legends to figures and graphs should be typed separately from the illustrations Tables should have serial numbers and bear headings describing their contents and should be comprehensible without reference to the text.
-The units of data, e.g. percentages, cc, mm, etc, should be given at the top of each column and not repeated on each line of the table.
+The legends to figures and graphs should be typed separately from the illustrations.
+Tables should have serial numbers and bear headings describing their contents and should be comprehensible without reference to the text.
+The units of data, e.g. percentages, cc, mm, etc., should be given at the top of each column and not repeated on each line of the table.

 References

 References are to be verified against original sources and identified in the text by the author’s name and year of publication, examples.
-Double check that all references in the manuscript text are in the references list and vice-versa and that they agree in spelling and year.
+Double-check that all references in the manuscript text are in the references list and vice versa and that they agree in spelling and year.

 In the text, cite references in chronological order (oldest first); within a given year, order them alphabetically (e.g., Jones and Gil, 2010, 2014) (e.g., Ashton et al., 2011; Brown, 2011 and Jackson, 2012, 2014).
 Single author: Jones (2014) or (Jones, 2014).
 Two authors: Jones & Gil (2014) or (Jones & Gil, 2014).
 More than two authors: Jones et al. (2014) or (Jones et al., 2014).
 Manuscripts accepted for publication but not yet published: Jones (in press) or (Jones, in press).